I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 Remark:

-The fsl-image-machine-test creates an UBIFS image with a size of about 300MB.
-This does not fit into the 256MB of flash memory on the efusA9, so it can not be run from NAND flash.
-This rootfs can only be mounted via NFS or SD card.
+Some images are rather large and may not fit into the NAND flash memory of your board or module.
+So for example fsl-image-multimedia results in a file of about 160MB which does not fit into the 128MB of the regular armStoneA9, so it can not be run from NAND flash.
+Such a rootfs can only be mounted via NFS or SD card then.

+In addition, the fsl-image-machine-test creates an UBIFS image with a size of about 300MB.
+The UBIFS images are configured to be at most 256MB of size.
 To compile this image, you have to modify the file

-  sources/meta-fsimx6/conf/machine/imx6dl-efusa9.conf
+  sources/meta-fsimx6/conf/machine/<board-name>.conf

 to avoid an overflow of the UBIFS rootfs.
 Replace the line